 Kubernetes

 Sysdig provides a variety of deployment options for the Sysdig agent and associated components, including standalone installations and container deployments.
 However, for users deploying Sysdig components on Kubernetes, only installation using the Helm package manager is supported.
-If you are just installing agents for Sysdig Monitor, see Monitor instructions.
+If you are just installing agents for Sysdig Monitor, see Sysdig Monitor Installation.
+If you are installing agents for an on-prem deployment, see On-Premises Agent Installation.

 Helm is a popular tool for managing Kubernetes applications, and it provides a standardized way to install, upgrade, and manage applications on a Kubernetes cluster.
 Using Helm to install the Sysdig components on Kubernetes provides you with a streamlined, repeatable deployment process that is easy to manage and scale.